Table of contents

 2) Adoption of Tools

 DevOps uses new tools, so older systems must be replaced with newer ones.
-This might seem challenging, but training team members to use these modern tools is essential to overcome this obstacle.
+Although this might seem challenging, training team members to use these modern tools is essential to overcoming this obstacle.

-It’s not just about using fancy new tools when transitioning to the DevOps best practices culture.
-Many new tools appear in the market frequently.
-Instead, focus on getting the tools that suit your business needs best.
+Transitioning to the DevOps best practices culture is not just about using fancy new tools.
+While many new tools appear on the market frequently, focus on getting the ones that best suit your business needs.

 3) Establishing Metrics and Processes